ststrong/mailmince/README.md

 The app works via taking in emails individually or over CSV, enriching via the Clearbit API, and then allowing for plaintext queries over the set of emails.
 It uses a Firebase backend.

-A live demo can be accessed at https://mincemail.streamlit.app/, but is only partially functional due to rate limiting with Clearbit's API.
+A live demo can be accessed at https://mincemail.streamlit.app/, but is only partially functional due to rate limiting with Clearbit's API and auth issues with OpenAIs API.